Nick-smallworld/mt-theme-creamburn/README.md

 ## What’s this? ##
 “CreamBurn” is a theme for Movable Type 5.
 This theme is distributed under the Creative Commons license.
 You can use this theme both for personal and business under the CC license.

 This theme is appropriate for SMB’s website and personal blog, as a base of customization.
-In default this theme is half-made status, and includes some dummy texts and images.
+In default this theme includes some dummy texts and images.
 Pleaese customize them when you use.

 ## Name ##
 CreamBurn

 ## Corresponding CMS ##
 Movable Type 5.x upper
 (for Blog)

 ## Corresponding browser ##